 How are we staying accountable?

-Read more about us in the 'ABOUT' section of our website.
+Read more about us below.
 We aspire to hold each other accountable, commit to continue learning, and support one another as we are all at our own places in the learning journey.
 Updates regarding accountability will be noted here!

 JULIE BOLDUC -DUVAL